 - substantial sound control: no cars, curious bystanders or other noise translates into fewer distractions.
 Plus, you can typically have the Peninsula play her favorite songs or hire classical musicians to do so;

 - bring your Paris proposal vision to life: you, your floral designer, and Paris proposal planner are free to transform The Secret Table as you see fit.
 Candles?
 Check.
-Rose petals?
+Champagne?
 The more, the merrier.
 Band & ensembles?
-Why not!
+It’s her special day, right?

 Well, there are not many, except …